The following article was written by Alexa Hanrahan.

 Just outside Rochester and Buffalo, New York, Minty Wellness uses vegan, organic, and ethically sourced products and boasts an all-vegan restaurant.
 Known for its beautiful views and spa treatments, Minty Wellness offers a relaxing honeymoon environment.

 In “America’s Finest City,” the Hilton San Diego Bayfront Hotel offers a vegan menu (available through room service as well, no less!) that would make omnivores drool.
-With great rooms that feature bath products by cruelty-free company Crabtree & Evelyn, you can kick back in luxury without compromise!

 If you’re looking for a Costa Rican adventure, a short walk from the center of Puerto Viejo lies the Cashew Hill Jungle Lodge.
 Made up of several cottages that include full kitchens and spectacular views, Cashew Hill is in close proximity to a number of wildlife refuges and national parks—and if you don’t want to leave the oasis, gardens on the grounds have a number of resident sloths!